system-sudo/procedures/observability/grafana/Alerts_in_Grafana.md

 <img width="263" height="308" alt="image" src="https://github.com/user-attachments/assets/debc2b0d-60c9-404e-aa52-de3717c4e731" />

 3. Click the three dots (⋯) next to the channel name → Workflows.
+4. Select "Send webhook alerts to a channel.
-4. Give it a name (e.g., "Grafana Alerts").
+5. Give it a name (e.g., "Grafana Alerts").
-5. Click Add workflow, and copy the Webhook URL provided.
+6. Click Add workflow, and copy the Webhook URL provided.

 ### ⚙️ Step 2: Add Microsoft Teams as a Contact Point in Grafana
 1. In Grafana, go to Alerting → Contact points.